 Types of Therapy

-Narrative, Transactional Analysis, Mindfulness, CBT
+Narrative, Transactional Analysis, Mindfulness, CBT, EMDR

 Issues